tokenfleet/docs/docs/security_and_compliances/regulations.md

 # Regulatory Compliance

-Reliable Route is committed to operating in full compliance with all applicable laws and regulations in the jurisdictions where we conduct business.
+Token Fleet is committed to operating in full compliance with all applicable laws and regulations in the jurisdictions where we conduct business.
 We understand the importance of regulatory compliance in ensuring the stability, security, and legitimacy of our platform and the broader cryptocurrency and blockchain ecosystem.

 ## Cryptocurrency Regulations